 Here are a few things to keep in mind if you are so unlucky as to work for a similarly controlling manager.
 (Thankfully, it’s rare to find someone who goes to such lengths to control and intimidate employees.)

-1) If you used a recruiting agency to find your current job, you may not want to reach out to that same recruiting agency that placed you.
+1) If you used a recruiting agency to find your current job, you should not reach out to that same recruiting agency that placed you.
 It’s possible your manager may be talking to the agency about other openings, and may have asked the agency to keep him/her informed if a current employee reaches out.
+That agency holds a stronger relationship with the manager (who paid them) than they do with you, and are likely to spill the beans on you.

 2) If you use LinkedIn (and you should), don’t connect to new recruiters on LinkedIn.
 If your boss is linked to you and sees a new recruiter connection for you, even if it’s innocent, that may be a potential flag.
 You can still be connected to recruiters via email and phone (and follow them on Twitter) without linking to them.